 sudo pip install opentuner

 This will not install any of the example programs.

 For development (running OpenTuner out of a git checkout), a list of python dependencies can be found in requirements.txt these can be installed system-wide with pip.

-sudo pip install -r requirements.txt
+sudo apt-get install python-pip sudo pip install -r requirements.txt